 As a founding employee of Gardener's Supply, I wore many different hats over the years.
 Currently, I have my own company called Johnnie Brook Creative.
 The gardens around my home in Richmond, VT, include a large vegetable garden, seasonal greenhouse, cutting garden, perennial gardens, rock garden, shade garden, berry plantings, lots of container plants and a meadow garden.
 There's no place I'd rather be than in the garden.

-BOUGAINVILLEA, jasmine, mandevilla, banana, agapanthus and elephant ears.
-Nowadays, you can find most of these and many other tropical beauties at local garden centers.
+Bougainvillea, jasmine, mandevilla, banana, agapanthus and elephant ears... nowadays, you can readily purchase most of these and many other tropical beauties.
 Gardeners in nearly every growing zone are enjoying the thrill of growing heat-loving plants in their gardens and on their decks or patios.
 What a wonderful new palette of plants to get to know and love!